 Google Things to do differs from its predecessor, Reserve with Google, in that guests will be booking directly through a special URL connected to your OBE.
 You receive the payments directly from your guests without having to pay a commission or invoice at the end of the month.
 You do not need to be with a specific payment gateway.

 Just like with other resellers, your system's connection to GTTD is managed through the Channel Manager.
-This channel will be automatically set up and enabled for all Zaui users so you don't need to worry about anything, just enjoy those extra bookings.
+This channel is enabled by default for all Zaui users so you don't need to worry about anything, just enjoy those extra bookings.

 This article will cover the following topics: